Top 5 SAP Security Risks & How to Mitigate Them

 1. Missing SAP Security Patches: An Open Invitation to Attackers

-SAP Applications run on top of a complex technology stack, built by many components that need to be maintained and updated.
-Software patches are an essential security maintenance for your SAP landscape.
-SAP periodically releases security patches that address newly discovered security flaws.
-This happens periodically on the second Tuesday of every month.
-Failing to apply these patches timely, leaves known SAP Security vulnerabilities wide open for exploitation.
+SAP Applications run on top of a complex technology stack built from many components that need to be maintained and updated.
+SAP periodically releases security patches that address newly discovered security flaws, typically on the second Tuesday of every month (SAP Patch Day).
+Failing to apply these patches in a timely manner leaves known SAP security vulnerabilities wide open for exploitation.
 Attackers actively scan for unpatched systems, making them easy targets.

-Risks of Delayed SAP Security Patching:
+Risks of Delayed SAP Patching:

 How to Improve SAP Patch Compliance: